-Never mind good resolutions: the Germans love good snacks and are prepared to pay good money for them.
+Never mind good resolutions: The Germans love good snacks and are prepared to pay good money for them.
 The business is booming.
-In the big cities, the smell of warm croissants and fresh pizza rolls perfumes the air at every turn.
 As Germany’s biggest food service bakery, BackWerk carried out a study of snacking for the first time.

 Those who believe the Germans have a sweet tooth are wrong.
 They may love snacking (53.7% do so several times a week), and prefer doing so in the afternoon, but most of them like savoury snacks (63.2%).
 The Germans can’t quite agree on whether they prefer their snacks cold or warm.
 The race is neck and neck: while men prefer their snacks warm (42.3% men, 32.9% women), women favour cold snacks (39.7% women, 36.4% men).